 To save money on your trip to Europa-Park, consider heading to the international destination during the winter season, when the price of admission tends to be much lower—and when the dazzling Christmas decorations are on full display.

-One of the most popular amusement parks in the United States, Busch Gardens in Williamsburg, Virginia, will cost the average family of four approximately $1,158 for a two-day stay.
+One of the most popular American amusement parks, Busch Gardens in Williamsburg, Virginia, will cost the average family of four approximately $1,158 for a two-day stay.

 Cedar Point in Sandusky, Ohio: $1,144